JonasSamuelsson/Handyman/docs/handyman.data-contract-validator.md

 ### Objects

-Properties of the actual type decorated with `JsonIgnoreAttribute` will be igonred.
+Properties of the actual type decorated with `JsonIgnoreAttribute` will be ignored.
+Recursive types can only be validated against other types and not anonymous objects.

 ``` csharp
 typeof(MyObject)